smartmonkeyio/highway-services-js/README.md

 To use Highway services you need to create a User and an API Key in our site: https://highway.smartmonkey.io

-Now you can user the services by just using:
+Now you can use the services by just using:

 ```js
 const { createHighway } = require("highway-api");